carmelo0x99/FTLOG1/README.md

 	}
 }
 ```
-This will make it easier to create multiple test cases within each function.
+Overall, this will make it easier to create multiple test cases within each function.

-First off, let's make it so that the tests will fail by configuring our `testCases` **wrong**.<br/>
+First off, let's make it so that the tests will fail by configuring our `testCases` with the **wrong** values for `want`.<br/>
 Here's what the output would look like:<br/>
 ```
 go test